 In this work we used the IARC p53 somatic mutation database, version R7, which contains 17232 entries.
-Actually, this is not a real database, but a data collection extracted from publications.
-Therefore, this collection lacks consistence and, despite the efforts to cure it, many errors still remain.
-Hence, the first step in using this database is to purge (clearly) wrong registers and fix (evident) errors.
-This hard work was done manually using a MS Excel spreadsheet.
-Additionally, a C++ program was developed to search all possible values for each column attribute, as a helper to the manual work.
-After this preliminary step, we extracted out all records with lung cancer, following the WHO's International Classification of Diseases for Oncology - ICD code C34, thus yielding 2003 cases.
+From this database, we extracted all patients with lung cancer, according to the WHO's International Classification of Diseases for Oncology - ICD2 code C34, yielding 2003 cases.
 From this set, 57 cases of intron mutations were excluded, as well as 1046 cases where the information about smoking status of the patient was missing.
 The resulting data were divided into two classes: smokers (henceforth, S) with 673 cases, and non-smokers (henceforth, NS) with 227 cases.